Hela-Guesmi/fmi-cross-check/results/2.0/cs/win64/ETAS_COSYM/3.0.0/CATIA/R2016x/BooleanNetwork1/ReadMe.txt

-An alternative to the im.csv file is to configure the input "step" in CEE with the signal generator feature
+An alternative to the input csv file is to configure the input "step" in CEE with the signal generator feature